GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1Printers_1_1BuffTags.md

 ---
-title: 'struct Gambit::Printers::BuffTags'
+title: "struct Gambit::Printers::BuffTags"
-description: 'Struct for a collection of MPI tags belonging to a single buffer. '
+description: "Struct for a collection of MPI tags belonging to a single buffer. "

 ---

-# Gambit::Printers::BuffTags
+# struct Gambit::Printers::BuffTags